brimdata/zed/docs/lake/design.md

 ```
 zed lake index create IndexGroupEx field foo
 ```
-add a field rule for field `foo` to the index group named `IndexGroupEx`.
+adds a field rule for field `foo` to the index group named `IndexGroupEx`.
 This rule can then be applied to an data object having a given `<tag>` in a pool, e.g.,
 ```